Posthomerica: Book 5

+Book 6

-Book 6: Menelaüs tests the Greeks’ resolve by proposing retreat, but Diomedes threatens to kill anyone who tries to leave before Troy is taken.
-In response to advice from the seer Calchas that this will not happen unless Achilles’ son Neoptolemus is present, Odysseus and Diomedes set sail for Scyros to fetch him.
-Eurypylus, leader of the Cetaeans, comes with his army to the aid of the Trojans.
+Menelaus tests the Greeks' resolve by proposing retreat, (Note: The testing of troops is inspired by a similar episode in Book 2 of the Iliad, the battle scenes by parts of Book 11.) but Diomedes threatens to kill anyone who tries to leave before Troy is taken.
+In response to advice from the seer Calchas that this will not happen unless Achilles' son Neoptolemus (Note: Mentioned in both the Iliad (19.327–33) and the Odyssey (11.505–37).) is present, Odysseus and Diomedes set sail for Scyros to fetch him.
+(Note: Their embassy to Scyros was recounted in the Little Iliad.
+Sophocles and Euripides wrote plays entitled Men of Scyros, now lost, treating the same episode.)
+Eurypylus, (Note: Featured in the Little Iliad and in a homonymous tragedy of Sophocles, now lost.) leader of the Cetaeans, comes with his army to the aid of the Trojans.
 He is the grandson of Heracles and the son of Telephus, who once fought Achilles.
 Like Penthesileia in Book 1 and Memnon in Book 2, he is royally received.
-There is a long description of his shield, which depicts the Labors of Heracles; this complements the description of Achilles’ shield in Book 5.
-The second half of the book tells of various encounters in battle between the Greeks and the Trojans, with Eurypylus leading the Trojan attack.
-The testing of troops is inspired by a similar episode in Book 2 of the Iliad, the battle scenes by parts of Book 11.
-Eurypylus figured in the Little Iliad and in a tragedy of Sophocles, now lost, named after him.
+There is a long description of his shield, which depicts the Labours of Heracles; this complements the description of Achilles' shield in Book 5.
+The second half of the book tells of various encounters in battle between the Greeks and the Trojans, with Eurypylus leading the Trojan attack and killing many Argive soldiers.

+Book 7

-Book 7: Some of the Greeks hold funerals for Nireus and Machaon, victims of Eurypylus.
-Machaon’s grief-stricken brother Podalirius is offered consolation by Nestor.
+Some of the Greeks hold funerals for Nireus and Machaon, victims of Eurypylus.
+Machaon's grief-stricken brother Podalirius is offered consolation by Nestor.
 The Greek forces are driven back to their wall by Eurypylus.
 A truce allows burial of the dead.
-Meanwhile Odysseus and Diomedes find Neoptolemus eager to join the war, in spite of the pleading of his mother, Deïdamia.
+Meanwhile Odysseus and Diomedes find Neoptolemus eager to join the war, in spite of the pleading of his mother, Deidamia.
+(Note: Her tearful farewells are inspired by the scene between Jason and his mother, Alcimede, in Book 1 of Apollonius' Argonautica.)
 They return to Troy just in time to rescue the Greek cause.
-Neoptolemus is given his father’s armor, and he rushes into battle.
+Neoptolemus is given his father's armor, and he rushes into battle.
 The book closes with his formal welcome from Phoenix and the Greek commanders.
 Both sides are now confident of success.
-The embassy of Odysseus and Diomedes to Scyros was told in the Little Iliad.
-Sophocles and Euripides wrote plays entitled Men of Scyros, now lost, which treated the same episode.
-Deïdamia’s tearful farewells are inspired by the scene between Jason and his mother, Alcimede, in Book 1 of Apollonius’ Argonautica.
-Neoptolemus is mentioned in both the Iliad (19.327–33) and the Odyssey (11.505–37).